 Cover Defense Bonus

-Cover gives the Defense bonuses, presented in the table above, for different degrees of cover.
+Cover gives a Defense bonus, presented in the table below, for different degrees of cover.
 Add the relevant number to the character’s Defense.
 This cover bonus stacks with other bonuses to Defense.

 Cover Reflex Save Bonus

-Cover gives the Reflex save bonuses, presented in the table below, for different degrees of cover.
+Cover gives a Reflex save bonus, presented in the table below, for different degrees of cover.
 Add this bonus to Reflex saves against attacks that affect an area.
-This bonus only applies to attacks that originate or burst out from a point on the other side of the cover,
+This bonus only applies to attacks that originate or burst out from a point on the other side of the cover.

 |Degree of Cover||Bonus to Defense||Bonus to Reflex saves|

 |Partial Cover (standing at an open window or behind a 3ft wall)||+2||+2|

 |Full Cover (actively using a wall or corner while scanning/firing)||+4||+3|